icinganalysis/icinganalysis.github.io/content/messinger.md

 latent heat of evaporation | Le | Le latent heat of freezing | Lf | Lf free stream airspeed | u | V

-I believe that the "ambient absolute pressure" refers not only to the pressure being absolute (not gauge pressure), but also that it is the pressure of the air and water vapor mix, not just the dry air component partial pressure.
-This distinction makes little difference for unheated surfaces, but can be non-trial for heated surfaces.

 Calculations here will be in SI units, with the exceptions of:
 - LWC, g/m^3